-What are we spending on Training
+Manage what we are spending on Training

 Training budgets are important and as with any other budget its normally based on the previous years spend, and not really science has gone into it to ensure that the money was spent effectively.

 How do you measure that your training investment is creating a ROI for your business?
 If your Training is connected to the Performance management system, like in HRSimplified (Read more here) then it is possible to track how the employee’s performance has increased since the last performance management review in the 360 degree section of the application.